Serena Williams Beats Karolina Pliskova in Straight Sets to Reach US Open Semis

 Always amazes me how Serena Williams can go from terrible to deadly out of nowhere.
 It's so rare.

-Williams holding serve in the fifth game may have been the turning point in the match because the tide completely turned in her favor after that.
-She looked more dialed in.
-In particular, her footwork was far more sharp, allowing her to better dictate points with her groundstrokes.
+Williams' hold in the fifth game may have been the turning point because the tide turned in her favor after that.
+She looked more dialed in, and her footwork was far sharper, allowing her to better dictate points with her groundstrokes.

 Pliskova defended well to start the match, but she was largely powerless to prevent the onslaught once Williams got going: